-- Improve transportation connectivity to, from, and between working farms, forests, mines, ecotourism attractions, and other economically valuable rural lands. - Plan and develop transportation corridors in a manner that protects regionally significant agricultural lands and other rural lands with economic or environmental significance. - Plan and develop transportation corridors in a manner that is compatible with areas identified in local plans to maintain their rural character as a choice for residents.
+- Maintain and improve transportation connectivity to, from, and between working farms, forests, mines, ecotourism attractions, and other economically valuable rural lands. - Plan and develop transportation corridors in a manner that protects regionally significant agricultural lands and other rural lands with economic or environmental significance. - Plan and develop transportation corridors in a manner that is compatible with areas identified in local plans to maintain their rural character as a choice for residents.

-Centers
+Centers and Communities

 - Improve connectivity for transportation and other infrastructure to established and emerging regional population and employment centers. - Locate major transportation corridor improvements and, if needed, new facilities in areas targeted for growth in regional and local plans.
-When planning new or enhanced transportation corridors that are intended to support new population and employment centers, ensure that these new centers support regional and community visions including: - Compact development in both urban centers and adjacent areas; - Mixed-use development with integration of residential and commercial uses; - Open space, parks, greenways, agricultural areas, and buffers between centers; and - "Green" community designs that support a reduced urban and environmental footprint, such as reduced water consumption.

-• Plan and develop transportation corridors in a manner that improves connectivity to and enhances the quality of existing communities and previously approved developments, while avoiding or minimizing adverse impacts on these communities and developments.
-When a corridor and a center intersect, plan and design the corridor so that its purpose and scale is compatible with that of the center.
+When planning enhanced or new transportation corridors that are intended to support new population and employment centers, ensure that these new centers support regional and community visions including: - o Compact development in both urban centers and adjacent areas; - o Mixed-use development with integration of residential and commercial uses; - o Open space, parks, greenways, agricultural areas, and buffers between centers; and - o "Green" community designs that support a reduced urban and environmental footprint, such as reduced water consumption. - Plan and develop transportation corridors in a manner that improves connectivity to and enhances the quality of existing communities and previously approved developments, while avoiding or minimizing adverse impacts on these communities and developments.
+When a corridor and a center or community intersect, plan and design the corridor so that its purpose and scale is compatible with that of the center or community.